 Cognitive biases are psychological phenomena that distort our perceptions, memory, or judgment.
 When success depends on accurate perception, evaluation, or recollection of what's around us, distortions can lead to erroneous results that range from harmless to catastrophic.

 In the context of performance reviews, researchers have demonstrated that when evaluators perceive in subordinates attributes that they regard as negative, those evaluators tend to assess more negatively the unrelated attributes of those subordinates.
+This effect is known as the Horn Effect.

 The Halo Effect is pervasive.
-Here are three examples of how it can affect organizational decision-making.
+Here are three examples of how it can affect organizational decision making.

 - Status affects persuasiveness